-Hong Kong protests turn to violent clashes in two towns
+Hong Kong protests turn to violent clashes in multiple towns

 The protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China under a “one country, two systems” formula intended to guarantee freedoms that are not enjoyed on the mainland.

-China says it is committed to the “one country, two systems” arrangement and denies meddling.
+China says it is committed to the arrangement and denies meddling.
 It has accused foreign governments including the United States and Britain of inciting the unrest.

 The demonstrations have taken on their own rhythm and tend to peak at weekends, often with anti-government activists, many masked and in black, throwing petrol bombs at police, trashing metro stations, blocking airport roads and lighting street fires.
 Another protest targeting the airport is planned for Sunday.